freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 810.1

 You want a nicer message when something get's inserted so it's more infomative.
 Below your `INSERT_MAJOR_RESULT` variable, add an `if` statement that checks if the variable is equal to `INSERT 0 1`, which was what it was printing.
-Make sure to put the value in double quotes since it has spaces.
 Use `echo` to print `Inserted into majors, $MAJOR` in the statements area of the `if`.

 #### HINTS

+- Make sure to put the test value (`INSERT 0 1`) in double quotes since it has spaces.
 - The condition you want is: `[[ $INSERT_MAJOR_RESULT == "INSERT 0 1" ]]`
 - The `echo` part looks like this: `echo "Inserted into majors, $MAJOR"`
 - The whole thing should look like this: